Link to practice oriented web-based gudie: www.slu.se/carbonguide

 Dr. Elsbeth Robson, University of Hull

-PhD from the Department of Water and Environmental Studies, Linköping University, 2006
+- PhD student, Department of Water and Environmental Studies, Linköping University, 2006

 Supervision of PhD students